 Antic London accepts its responsibilities for premises & sites operating during the Coronavirus Covid-19 pandemic need to ensure they are protecting their workforce and minimising the risk of spread of infection.

 This policy is intended to introduce consistent measures in premises and sites of all sizes in line with the Government’s recommendations on social distancing.

 The health and safety requirements of any business activity must also not be compromised at this time.
 If an activity cannot be undertaken safely due to a lack of suitably qualified personnel being available or social distancing being implemented, it should not take place.

 Managers should remind our teams and all staff of our Operating Procedures at every opportunity as these are aimed at protecting them, their colleagues, their families and the UK population.

 If a premises is not consistently implementing the measures set out below, it may be necessary to close it until such time as it does.

 This policy will be reviewed annually and revised as necessary in response to changes in legislation or guidance on methods of working.
 Employee’s, contractors, suppliers, and consultants are all required to cooperate with us in making this policy work.

 Anyone who meets one of the following criteria should not come to site:

 - Has a high temperature or a new persistent cough – follow the guidance on self-isolation

-- Is living with someone in self-isolation or a vulnerable person.
+- Is living with someone in self-isolation or a clinically extremely vulnerable person.

 Procedure if Someone Falls Ill

 If a worker develops a high temperature or a persistent cough while at work, they should:

 - Return home.